-It is the policy of Pennsylvania Health and Wellness® that invasive pain management procedures performed by a physician are medically necessary when the relevant criteria are met and the patient receives only one procedure per visit, with or without radiographic guidance.

-- I. Trigger point injections are medically necessary for the following indications: - A. Diagnosis/stabilization of trigger points with injections of corticosteroids and/or local anesthetics at the trigger point, all of the following: - 1.
-The member/enrollee has local pain symptoms in the neck, shoulder and/or back that have persisted for more than 3 months causing tenderness and/or weakness, restricting motion and/or causing referred pain when compressed; - 2.
-The member/enrollee has failed $\geq$ 3 weeks of conventional multidisciplinary medical therapy including all of the following: - a.
-Chiropractic, physical therapy, or prescribed home exercise program or the member/enrollee is unable to tolerate such therapy and the injection is intended as a bridge to therapy; - b.
-NSAID unless contraindicated or not tolerated; - c.
-Activity modification; - 3.
-Trigger points have been identified by palpation; - 4.
-Trigger points are located in a few discrete areas and are not associated with widespread areas of muscle tenderness (as with fibromyalgia); - 5.
-Injections are not used as sole method of treatment, rather are intended for pain relief to facilitate mobilization to allow non-invasive modalities, e.g., physical therapy and other alternate therapies that address muscle strengthening, flexibility, and functional restoration.
+- I. It is the policy of Pennsylvania Health and Wellness® (PHW) that invasive pain management procedures performed by a physician are medically necessary when the relevant criteria are met and the patient receives only one procedure per visit, with or without radiographic guidance. - A. Trigger point injections are medically necessary for the following indications: - 1.
+Diagnosis/stabilization of trigger points with injections of corticosteroids and/or local anesthetics at the trigger point, all of the following: - a.
+The member/enrollee has local pain symptoms in the neck, shoulder and/or back that have persisted for more than three months causing tenderness and/or weakness, restricting motion and/or causing referred pain when compressed; - b.
+The member/enrollee has failed ≥ 3 weeks of conventional multidisciplinary medical therapy including all of the following: - i.
+Chiropractic, physical therapy, or prescribed home exercise program or the member/enrollee is unable to tolerate such therapy and the injection is intended as a bridge to therapy; - ii.
+NSAID, unless contraindicated or not tolerated; - iii.
+Activity modification; - B. Trigger points have been identified by palpation; - C. Trigger points are located in a few discrete areas and are not associated with widespread areas of muscle tenderness (as with fibromyalgia); - D. Injections are not used as sole method of treatment, rather are intended for pain relief to facilitate mobilization to allow non-invasive modalities, e.g., physical therapy and other alternate therapies that address muscle strengthening, flexibility, and functional restoration.

-Up to 2 sets of injections at least 7 days apart may be given for diagnosis and stabilization for the same trigger point.
+Up to two sets of injections at least seven days apart may be given for diagnosis and stabilization for the same trigger point.
 When a given body region is injected, it will be considered as one injection service no matter how many injections are given.

-- B. Additional trigger point injections, all of the following: - 1.
-Prior injections resulted in $\geq$ 50% improvement for $\geq$ 6 weeks; - 2.
-There was a return of pain and/or deterioration following 6 weeks of improvement; - 3.
-Injections are given in the neck, shoulder, and/or back;
+- II.
+It is the policy of PHW that additional trigger point injections (up to four) are medically necessary when all of the following criteria are met: - A. Prior injections resulted in $\geq 50\%$ pain relief with functional improvement for ≥ 6 weeks; - B. There was a return of pain and/or deterioration following ≥ 6 weeks of improvement; - C. Injections are given in the neck, shoulder, and/or back;